GRESB/api-docs/source/includes/_oauth2.md

 <img src="images/oauth_pictures/credential.png" alt="credential pic" style="border:2px solid black">

 You may register as many applications as you like.
-Please choose a short descriptive name for each application.
-Users will see it used to identify the application in many places within the GRESB site.

 ## Requesting API Access